absolutegravitas/exp-mylightpack-1/JOURNAL.md

 17-Feb
 - added journal.md to repo
 - added basic dexieClient and upstashClient
-- created schema v1 and v2 DBML located in /schema
+- created logical schema v1 and v2 DBML located in /schema

 21-Feb

 - placeholder routes for waitlist, about
 - shadcnn based montec ui components
 - docs for nextjs and upstash and dexie in continue

-LATER

 - basic screenshots and image
 - basic waitlist page copy - checkout resend / new.email for inspiration
 - basic logo